409A valuations are used to appraise the fair market value of startup stock

 What are the most common methodologies used in 409A valuations?

 The independent appraiser that is completing your company’s 409A valuation has an obligation to ensure that their method for calculating FMV is based on a defensible methodology.
 The three standard methodologies for calculating FMV in a 409A valuation are the market approach, the income approach and the asset approach.
+All three approaches can be used in the valuation process to determine the fair market value of the company’s common shares.

 - Market approach (or OPM backsolve).
 When your startup raises a priced round, 409A valuation providers will typically use the market approach method to calculate the FMV of your common shares.
 The most basic formulation of this valuation methodology is to assume that new investors paid market value for the preferred shares in the financing round, then to adjust this price down to determine the FMV for common stock.
 Other market-based approaches use the company’s financial statements, including revenue, net income and other accounting details to estimate the value of the startup’s common shares.